ovixek/CV/README.md

 # Abhishek Pujari — CV Website

-This is a static CV / portfolio website for Abhishek Pujari (Embedded Software Engineer).
-It is built with plain HTML/CSS/JS and intended to be hosted on GitHub Pages.
+This is a static CV / portfolio website.
+It is built with plain HTML/CSS/JS.

 ## Files
 - `index.html` — main page